requests-cache/requests-cache/docs/user_guide/matching.md

 ## Selective Parameter Matching
 By default, all normalized request parameters are matched.
 In some cases, there may be request parameters that you don't want to match.
-For example, an authentication token will change frequently but not change reponse content.
+For example, an authentication token will change frequently but not change response content.

 Use the `ignored_parameters` option if you want to ignore specific parameters.